 The aspect of sustainable coatings has only recently become a topic of conversation by eco-conscious consumers, pushing many businesses to strategize their packaging designs to meet consumer demands for fully recyclable products.

 These new found insights have become a topic of conversation and has pushed more innovation in the sustainable packaging industry to find fully sustainable solutions for packaging designs.

-Thinking about what materials and coatings are being used, how they are derived and what their end-of-life will be gives businesses a more holistic picture of how bioplastics can contribute to environmental initiatives.
+Thinking about what materials and coatings are being used, how they are derived and what their end-of-life will be gives businesses a more holistic picture of how bioplastics and paper can contribute to environmental initiatives.

 7. Designing for Reuse

 The conversation around reuse tends to be much more difficult to initiate versus recycling because it requires a behavior shift.